Schwartzwalder Kirschtorte (Black Forest Cake)

 Julia's Peanut Butter Pad Thai

-2 (8-ounce) boneless, skinless, chicken breasts, cut in 1 inch chunks
+2 (8-ounce) boneless, skinless, chicken breasts, cut in 1 inch chunks4 tablespoons peanut oil

 Salt and freshly ground pepper